How to use the command 'duckdb' (with examples)

 duckdb

-Motivation: Starting an interactive shell with a transient in-memory database is useful when you want to quickly experiment with SQL queries without the need to connect to an external database.
-This is particularly helpful for testing and prototyping.
+Motivation: Starting an interactive shell with a transient in-memory database is useful when you need a quick workspace to perform exploratory data analysis or testing queries without the need to create a persistent database file.
+This is an excellent choice for prototyping and lightweight testing since it does not require disk operations for creating or managing files.

 Use case 2: Start an interactive shell on a database file